wmjordan/Codist/README.md

   ![Syntax highlight](doc/highlight1.png)

+### Default syntax highlight themes

-  **NOTE**: To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the *Light theme* or *Dark theme* button in the *options* dialog and see them in effect.
+  To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the *Light theme* or *Dark theme* button in the *options* dialog and see them in effect.
 Don't forget to click the *OK* button to confirm the change.

   ![Load Theme](doc/load-theme.png)

+### Customization of syntax highlight styles

   To customize and tweak the syntax highlight styles, click the *common syntax* tab in the *syntax highlight* section, or click the sub sections inside the *Syntax Highlight* section to change individual styles, accordingly.